machinectl — Control the systemd machine manager

 choose which processes to kill.
 Must

-be one of leader
+be one of leader, or

-to select whether
+all to select whether

 to kill only the leader process of the